Last updated on July 24, 2021:

 Michigan Tech plans to offer the following free GenCyber teacher camp for K-12 teachers in summer 2021.

 Each teacher participant will receive a stipend of $500 for attending and completing GenCyber activities.

 This is a residential camp (commuting optional), and is offered at NO COST to all participants.
 Room and board is included.
 Participants are responsible for their own transportation to and from Michigan Tech campus.

 Late applications may be considered but this scholarship will be awarded on a first-come, first-served basis and with consideration for the strength of the application.
 Due to the limited availability of seats, early registration is strongly recommended.

 This camp is open to all K-12 teachers, with preference given to STEM teachers and those who have not attended the GenCyber program previously.
 Must be a U.S. Citizen and in-service K-12 teacher.
 Prior knowledge of computer and cybersecurity is not required.
 It’s helpful to have a background in math and science and an interest in applying computing and cybersecurity technologies in K-12 classrooms.
 Women and underrepresented minorities are strongly encouraged to apply.

 Steve Kass and Emily Gochis from the Copper Country Intermediate School District (CCISD) provide K-12 pedagogical expertise in curriculum development.
+Thomas Cogswell from the College of Computing is the project coordinator.
 Amanda Jackson from the Summer Youth Program (SYP) Office at Michigan Tech offers tremendous help on registration and camp management.
 Other project personnel include Dr. Bo Chen from CS, undergraduate students, and SYP staff.